↓

 March 9 2015

 Before John Price became an active blogger/commenter/editorialist, he served as U.S. Ambassador for 3 years in Africa and is now a Resident Scholar at the University of Utah.
-His career has given him keen insights into the operations of the U.S. State Department and I enjoy reading some of his posts.… Read the rest
+His career has given him keen insights into the operations of the U.S. State Department and I enjoy reading some of his posts.
+In a recent post, Price talks about how the culture of the State Department culture needs to change.
+(Link expired).

 Posted in HR Guide | Tagged development, Foreign Affairs, government, HR, human resources, international, management | Leave a reply